Lassi Lappalainen: CF Montreal

 On 25 July 2019, it was announced that Lappalainen was loaned to Major League Soccer (MLS) franchise Montreal Impact, later renamed as CF Montréal, for the remainder of the 2019 season using $180,000 of the Targeted Allocation Money.
 The Impact have options to extend the loan until 30 June 2020, as well as until 31 December 2020.
 On 27 July 2019, he contributed two goals to Montreal Impact's 4–0 victory over the first-place Philadelphia Union on his MLS debut.

 On 3 December 2021, Lappalainen's move to Montréal was made permanent, on a deal until the end of 2024, with an option to extend it.
 In late November 2024 it was announced he would leave the club after the 2024 season.

 Columbus Crew

 Lappalainen joined Major League Soccer side Columbus Crew on 8 January 2025, on a one-year contract with a club option for 2026.
+At the end of season Lappalainen's contract option was declined.

+Second Stint at HJK

+On 5 February 2026, he re-signed for Veikkausliiga side HJK on a two-year contract.